NAPARI45/Idempotency-Gateway/README.md

-# Idempotency-Gateway — The "Pay-Once" Protocol
+# Idempotency-Gateway: The "Pay-Once" Protocol

 A production-grade Python/FastAPI service that ensures payment requests are processed **exactly once**, no matter how many times a client retries.